-- Department for Health and Social Care, NHS England / Improvement, and NHSX should invest in training and IT infrastructure to improve digital technology within Mental Health Trusts. - NICE should publish guidance and advice on the delivery of digital and remote mental health services for health and social care practitioners.
-This should include identifying when remote support is appropriate and when face-to face contact is required. - NHS England/Improvement must ensure there are clear care pathways that consider people's needs in how they access mental health services.
+- Department for Health and Social Care, NHS England / Improvement and NHSX and Digital Health and Care Wales should invest in training and IT infrastructure to improve digital technology within Mental Health Trusts and Local Health Boards. - NICE should publish guidance and advice on the delivery of digital and remote mental health services for health and social care practitioners.
+This should include identifying when remote support is appropriate and when face to face contact is required. - NHS England / Improvement and NHS Wales/Digital Health and Care Wales must ensure there are clear care pathways that consider people's needs in how they access mental health services.
 This should include the development of clinical pathways for those who are digitally excluded so that they do not fall through the gaps and ensure that 'digital first' policies do not exacerbate health inequalities.
 All pathways should consider quality standards and safeguarding.

-• NHS England/Improvement

-should evaluate the feasibility of using one video platform for mental health consultations across all NHS mental health services, reducing confusion for users of these services by limiting the number of applications that have to be mastered.

-• NHS England/Improvement
+- NHS England/Improvement

+and NHS Wales/Digital Health

+and Care Wales should evaluate

+the feasibility of using one video

+platform for mental health

+consultations across all NHS mental

+health services, reducing confusion

+for users of these services by

+limiting the number of applications

+that have to be mastered.

+- NHS England/Improvement, NHS

+Wales/Digital Health and Care

-should conduct a review of who is declining mental health support remotely and the reasons for this to better understand the impact remote provision of services will be having on different groups.
+Wales should conduct a review

+of who is declining mental health

+support remotely and the reasons

+for this to better understand the

+impact remote provision of services

+will be having on different groups.
-• NHS England/Improvement

-should work with the Advancing Mental Health Equalities Taskforce to review the impact of remote provision of mental health services on people from Minority Ethnic communities.
+- NHS England/Improvement should work with the Advancing Mental Health Equalities Taskforce to review the impact of remote provision of mental health services on people from BAME communities.
 Given the long-term ambition of the UK Government to address the mental health inequalities experienced by these communities, this is something that needs much greater focus.

-- NHS Digital should analyse who is currently using different mediums to access mental health services, looking specifically at ethnicity, age and gender.
-An analysis by ethnicity is particularly important given that some small-scale data is indicating that people from Minority Ethnic communities may be seeking to access mental health services through non-traditional routes that are not face to face. - NHS Digital should publish all data on contact mediums for mental health services.
-In England, currently this data is only publicised for those aged 0-18.
-The equivalent data for adults should also be published in the Mental Health Services Dataset. - The Care Quality Commission should ensure that their regulation and monitoring practices are capturing services delivered remotely, including online programmes. - The Care Quality Commission should evaluate the impact of the various ways that services are delivered on outcomes for and experiences of people using those services, their families and carers.
+- NHS Digital and Digital Health and Care Wales should analyse who is currently using different mediums to access mental health services, looking specifically at ethnicity, age and gender.
+An analysis by ethnicity is particularly important given that some small-scale data is

+- indicating that people from Minority Ethnic communities may be seeking to access mental health services through non-traditional routes that are not face to face. - Digital Health and Care Wales should evaluate the impact of remote provision of mental health services on Welsh speakers who would prefer to receive support in Welsh, and the capacity of staff to deliver services in Welsh remotely. - NHS Digital and NHS Wales should publish all data on contact mediums for mental health services.
+In England, Currently this data is only publicised for those aged 0-18.
+The equivalent data for adults should also be published in the Mental Health Services Dataset.
+In Wales this data should be collected across all ages and included in the Mental Health Core Dataset. - The Care Quality Commission and Healthcare Inspectorate Wales should ensure that their regulation and monitoring practices are capturing services delivered remotely, including online programmes. - The Care Quality Commission and Healthcare Inspectorate Wales should evaluate the impact of the various ways that services are delivered on outcomes for and experiences of people using those services, their families and carers.